LCSW vs. Psychologist: Key Differences Explained

 The Salary and Career Potential of Psychologists vs Social Workers

-Psychologists are highly-educated professionals in the science of mind and behavior.
+Psychologists are highly educated professionals in the science of mind and behavior.
 They can occupy a wide range of specialties, ranging from the criminal behavior analysis of forensic psychology to the workplace studies of industrial/organizational psychology.

 Social workers have a similarly broad range of specialized positions they can fill.
 Some of them work in community centers, putting together after-school programs for at-risk kids.
 Some are in state government, running big social services programs like housing assistance.